w-A-L-L-e/gpgtool/README.md

 =====
 1. List GPG keys
 2. Create a new GPG key
-3. Show the public key block for a GPG key
+3. Show the public GPG key for sharing
 4. Delete a GPG key
-5. Encrypt a file to share using someone elses public key
+5. Encrypt a file using public GPG key of someone else
-6. Encrypt a file with own keys
+6. Encrypt a file
 7. Decrypt a file
 q.
 Exit